 Bowel cancer tests

 Usually you begin by seeing your GP, who will ask about your general health, examine you and do some blood tests.
 They may examine your back passage (rectum).
-Your doctor may then refer you to hospital for any further tests or X-rays.
+Your doctor may then refer you to hospital to see a specialist and for further tests.

 At the hospital

-A bowel cancer specialist will ask about your medical history and symptoms.
-The doctor or a specialist nurse can use a tube to look inside the rectum (proctoscopy) or the lower part of the large bowel (sigmoidoscopy).
+A bowel specialist will ask about your medical history and symptoms.
+The doctor or a specialist nurse can use a tube to look inside the back passage and lower part of the large bowel.
+This test is called a sigmoidoscopy.
 You usually have this done in the outpatient department.
 To have a sigmoidoscopy, you must have an empty lower bowel.
 You usually need to have a small enema or strong laxatives beforehand to clear your bowel out.

 If they can see any abnormal areas, the doctor or nurse will take samples (biopsies).
-If you have any outgrowths of the bowel lining (polyps), the doctor or nurse will remove them and send them away to be examined under a microscope.
+If you have any growths of the bowel lining (polyps), they will remove them and send them away to be looked at under a microscope.

-Your doctor may arrange for you to have a barium enema, which shows an outline of the bowel using X-rays.
+In some cases, your doctor may arrange for you to have a CT colonography (virtual colonoscopy).
+This uses CT scans to look at the inside of the large bowel.
+Occasionally you may have a barium enema, which shows an outline of the bowel using X-rays.

 You can view and print the quick guides for all the pages in the diagnosing bowel cancer section.

 Usually you begin by seeing your GP who will ask about your general health and may examine your back passage (rectum).
 This is called a rectal examination.
 You may have a blood test to check for anaemia.
 Anaemia is common in people with bowel cancer but may also be caused by other conditions.
 You may have blood tests to check if your liver and kidneys are working normally.
-Your GP may then refer you to hospital for further tests or X-rays.
+Your GP may then refer you to hospital to see a specialist and for further tests.

-The bowel cancer specialist will ask about your medical history and symptoms, and will probably examine your back passage (rectum).
+The bowel specialist will ask about your medical history and symptoms, and will probably examine your back passage.
 You may have this done in the clinic with a sigmoidoscopy, which examines the back passage and the lower part of your bowel.
 The specialist may also want to examine the rest of your bowel with a colonoscopy.
-Your specialist may ask you to have a barium enema, which shows up the outline of the bowel using X-rays.

 Your GP or the specialist at the hospital may do a rectal examination.
-They do this by putting a gloved finger into your back passage (rectum) and feeling for any lumps or swellings.
+They do this by putting a gloved finger into your back passage and feeling for any lumps or swelling.
 The examination may be uncomfortable but should not be painful.

-Virtual colonoscopy is also called CT colonography.
+CT colonography is also called virtual colonoscopy.
 Instead of having the colonoscope put inside your bowel, the doctor looks at pictures created by a computer.

 Before the test you have laxatives and plenty of fluids to clear out your bowel.
 You also follow a special diet for a couple of days beforehand.
 Your doctor or nurse will give you full details.
 The test uses a CT scanner, so you have this test in the CT scanning department.
 You can have it as an outpatient.

 This is an X-ray of the large bowel.
-Doctors sometimes use it instead of a virtual colonoscopy.
-For this test you have to have an empty bowel.
-You will be
+Doctors occasionally use it instead of CT colonography.

 After your tests for bowel cancer you usually go back to the hospital to get your results.
 This is bound to take a little time, even if only a week or so.
 Understandably, this is a very anxious time for most people.